wp-plugins/easy-random-quotes/readme.txt

 Donate link: http://kaileylampert.com/donate/
 Tags: random quotes, widget, plugin, shortcodes Requires at least: 2.8
-Tested up to: 2.9.2
+Tested up to: 3.0
 Stable tag: trunk

 Insert quotes and pull them randomly into your pages and posts (via shortcodes) or your template (via template tags).

 == Description ==

+Works with 3.0.
 Insert quotes and pull them randomly into your pages and posts (via shortcodes) or your template (via template tags).
-Can also refer to quote IDs to use specific quotes.
+Can refer to quote IDs to use specific quotes.
 Also widget-enabled

 == Installation ==